Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

 When this statement is executed, the value of the variable grade is tested against 4, 3, 2, 1, and 0.
 If it matches 4, for example, the message `Excellent` is printed, then the `break` statement transfers control to the statement following the `switch`.
-If the value of grade doesn’t match any of the choices listed, the `default` case applies, and the message `Illegal grade` is printed.
+If the value of grade doesn't match any of the choices listed, the `default` case applies, and the message `Illegal grade` is printed.

 A `switch` statement is often easier to read than a cascaded `if` statement.
 Moreover, `switch` statements are often faster than `if` statements, especially when there are more than a handful of cases.